mcpaulafi/Todotoday/README.md

 6. On terminal start psql with command: psql
 7. On psql create database: CREATE DATABASE todotoday
 8. On terminal create tables to the database: psql -d todotoday < schema.sql
+9. On psql write command: \connect todotoday
-9. On psql write command \dt.
+10. On psql write command: \dt.
 The database should contain tables users, projects, project_users, todo_types, type_users and todos.
-10. On terminal start the application with the command: flask run
+11. On terminal start the application with the command: flask run
-11. Start a browser and go to url http://127.0.0.1:5000/ (or where Flask tells the app is running).
+12. Start a browser and go to url http://127.0.0.1:5000/ (or where Flask tells the app is running).
-12. Begin using ToDo today application with registering a username.
+13. Begin using "ToDo today" application with registering a username.
 After login create some types first.
 Then you can create projects and add todos in them.
-13. If you want to delete the database, on psql use command: DROP DATABASE todotoday:
+14. If you want to delete the database, on psql use command: DROP DATABASE todotoday;

 ## Status of the project: Development phase
 - [x] Database